 These tips will definitely help temporarily with your knee pain sitting, but there are likely some other underlying issues causing that sensitivity – potentially at your hips, ankles, or both!

 - Could your hips be having difficulty supporting your knees?
-If you feel like they are, click here to read our other blog going over how you can build more strength in your hips and why it’s important.
+If you feel like they are, read our other blog going over how you can build more strength in your hips and why it’s important.

-To find out exactly what’s going on with your knees and how to relieve your pain for the long-term (and not just while watching movies!) give us a call today.
+To find out exactly what’s going on with your knees and how to relieve your pain for the long-term (and not just while watching movies!) give us a call today to find out how we can help!